juju/docs/src/en/developer-hook-tools.md

 ## juju-log

-`juju-log` writes a message to the juju log at the appropriate log level.
+`juju-log` writes a message to the Juju log at the appropriate log level.
 Valid levels are: INFO, WARN, ERROR, DEBUG

 python: